modernice/goes/docs/tutorial/01-project-setup.md

 ## Bootstrap

 Create `cmd/main.go` with the foundation.
-We'll use in-memory backends to start — no databases needed.
+We'll start with in-memory backends, so you won't need a database.

 ```go
 package main